orca3/MiniAutoML/README.md

 ![cover page](cover.png)

 This repository contains source code examples for `Engineering Deep Learning Systems`.
-[Purchase link](http://mng.bz/GGgN).
+[Purchase a copy here](http://mng.bz/GGgN).

-To demonstrate the design principles introduced in the book, we built this mini system (5 miro-services) with JAVA (web API) and Python (model training code).
-The system can run on Mac or Linux if you have docker and Kubernetes (optional) installed, and it addresses the core requirements of a machine learning system: dataset management, model training and model serving.
+To demonstrate design principles introduced in the book, we built this mini system (5 micro-services) with Java (web API) and Python (model training code).
+The system can run on Mac or Linux if you have Docker and Kubernetes (optional) installed, and it addresses the core requirements of a machine learning system: dataset management, model training and model serving.

-Learning a deep learning system could be intimidating, the complexity of web services setup, intricate business logic and variety of libraries and framework installations prevent us from getting to the core piece of a deep learning system.
+Learning a deep learning system could be intimidating.
+The complexity of web services setup, intricacies of business logic, and variety of libraries and framework installations prevent us from getting to the core piece of a deep learning system.

-To enable you to access the core implementation of the system easily, we did several things to keep this demo system simple.
+To enable you to easily access the core implementation of the system, we did several things to keep this demo system simple:
-1. use gRPC to build the restful api to avoid the boilerplate code of JAVA web api.
+1. Use gRPC to build the web API to avoid boilerplate code.
-2. offer [shell scripts](/scripts/) to run the system and interact with the services.
+2. Offer [shell scripts](/scripts/) to run the system and interact with services.
-3. code is simple and short, each service of the system is built less than a few thousand lines of code.
-We only keep the bare minimum code that are good enough to demonstrate the design principles introduced in the book.
+3. Code is simple and short.
+Each service of the system is built with less than a few thousand lines of code.
+We only keep the bare minimum code that is sufficient to demonstrate the design principles.

 ## System Overview
 Our mini deep learning system consists of four services and one storage system, they are: